AlbaXIII/golden-goose-tutoring/README.md

 # Golden Goose Tutoring

 Golden Goose Tutoring is an idea for a private tutoring business that my wife is starting in the summer of 2024.
 She will be providing 1-to-1 tutoring to Key Stage 2 Children in the local area of Manchester, UK.

-As this will be her first time going freelance, she will need an accessible, functional website to entice potential clients to schedule her services.
-Particular emphasis will be put on creating a clear, attractive layout explaining what to expect from the business, prices and business times.
+As this will be her first time going freelance, she will need an accessible, functional and attractive website to entice potential clients to schedule her services.
+Particular emphasis will be put on creating a clear, intuitive layout explaining what to expect from the business, prices and business times.

+This is not a finalised business website, and just an idea of what could be offered.

 ## Features